uptonking/note4yaoo/log-error-dev.md

 ```

 - react-dom.development.js?e444:23965 Uncaught Error: Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: object.
 You likely forgot to export your component from the file it's defined in, or you might have mixed up default and named imports.
-  - element.type should be a string or class / function
+  - element.type should be a string or class/function
   - 因为忘记导出组件了 export Component
 - 'App' refers to a value, but is being used as a type here
   - 将index.ts文件名改为index.tsx